 end architecture;

 Example 2 shows the VHDL to add and subtract inputs.
-While this is also a basic and example; it has many practical scenarios in the test and measurement world.
+While this is also a basic example, it has many practical scenarios in the test and measurement world.
+Summing or subtracting signals in the digital domain without the need for digital to analog conversions and an external analog summing amplifier simplifies many applications.

-VHDL example #3: scaling and offset inputs / DSP slice
+VHDL example #3: Scaling and offset inputs / DSP slice

 use WORK.MercurySupport.ScaleOffset;